 Everyone has a unique decision-making style.
-This is due to both nature (your genes, central nervous system and brain) and nurture (the experiences you've had in your life).
+This is due to both nature (your genes, central nervous system and brain) and nurture (messages you have internalized and the experiences you've had in your life).

-There is no right or wrong style, but it is helpful to identify how you tend to make decisions, as well as the strengths and weaknesses associated with each style.
+There is no right or wrong style, but it's helpful to identify how you tend to make decisions, as well as the strengths and weaknesses associated with each style.

 You may also find that depending on the situation, you use different decision-making styles.